Belinda Johnson

 About

-Belinda is an Education + Research applied sociology academic.
-She is a Senior Lecturer in applied sociology and human services in the School of Global, Urban and Social Studies.
-Belinda is a member of the Community Wellbeing group in the Social Equity Research Centre (SERC).
+Belinda is a Senior Lecturer in applied sociology in the Social Work and Human Services discipline in the School of Global, Urban and Social Studies.
+Belinda is Co-Theme Lead of the Community Wellbeing group in the RMIT Social Equity Research Centre (SERC).

 Media